updated

 - chopping wood

-- diverse building projects
+- small diverse building projects

 We make decisions following sociocratic processes.
 So that everyone in the group will share power and decide together.